-- The total number of paid claims dropped 54 percent relative to the number of full-time-equivalent workers from 1996 to 2016 (Figure 2.1). - The total cost of Minnesota's workers' compensation system relative to payroll follows a multi-year cycle, but a comparison of similar points in the cycle indicates a long-term downward trend (Figure 2.2). - In 2015, on a current-payment basis, the three largest components of total workers' compensation system cost were medical benefits (35 percent), insurer expenses (31 percent) and indemnity benefits other than vocational rehabilitation (29 percent) (Figure 2.3). - Adjusting for average wage growth, both medical and indemnity benefits per insured claim rose rapidly between 1996 and 2003, but grew more slowly or stabilized thereafter.
-Adjusted medical benefits per claim were just 5 percent higher in 2015 than in 2003; indemnity benefits were 1 percent lower (Figure 2.5). - Relative to total payroll, indemnity benefits were down 40 percent between 1996 and 2016, while medical benefits were down 30 percent (Figure 2.7).
-These trends are the net results of a falling claim rate and higher benefits per claim. - Pure premium rates for 2018 were down 51 percent from 1996 and 33 percent from 1998 (Figure 2.9).
+- The total number of paid claims dropped 53 percent relative to the number of full-time-equivalent workers from 1997 to 2017 (Figure 2.1). - The total cost of Minnesota's workers' compensation system relative to payroll follows a multi-year cycle, but a comparison of similar points in the cycle indicates a long-term downward trend (Figure 2.2). - In 2016, on a current-payment basis, the three largest components of total workers' compensation system cost were medical benefits (35 percent), insurer expenses (31 percent) and indemnity benefits other than vocational rehabilitation (29 percent) (Figure 2.3). - Adjusting for average wage growth, both medical and indemnity benefits per insured claim rose rapidly between 1997 and 2003, but showed little net change thereafter.
+Adjusted indemnity and medical benefits per claim were 5 and 4 percent higher in 2016 than in 2003, respectively (Figure 2.5). - Relative to total payroll, indemnity benefits were down 31 percent between 1997 and 2017, while medical benefits were down 28 percent (Figure 2.7).
+These trends are the net results of a falling claim rate and higher (wage-adjusted) benefits per claim. - Pure premium rates for 2019 were down 42 percent from 1997 (Figure 2.9).